Introduce Yourself in Five Languages

 • Second, don’t forget to state your name.
 You can say: My name is (name).
 Or you can say: I am (name).

 • Last but not least, don’t forget to answer and ask some questions!
-It will keep the conversation going and you will learn more about yourself and the person you are talking to.
+It will keep the conversation going.

 2. Spanish

 • In Spanish culture, it is very common to greet people with a beso, a friendly cheek-to-cheek greeting.
-In Spain, part of the standard greeting is two kisses, otherwise known as dos besos.
-In parts of Latin America, a greeting can be done with one peck on the cheek.
-If you are uncomfortable with the beso, a simple smile and firm handshake work as well!
+In Spain, part of the standard greeting is dos besos.
+In parts of Latin America, one peck on the cheek.

-• When introducing yourself in Spanish, you may say ¡Hola! or you can also say Buenos Días (good morning), or Buenas Noches (good evening).
+• When introducing yourself, you may say ¡Hola!, Buenos Días (good morning), or Buenas Noches (good evening).

-• Next, you may say your name: Me llamo ____ (my name is ___) or Soy ___ (I am ___).
-If you want to say where you are from, you may say Soy de ___ (I am from ___).
+• Next, say your name: Me llamo ____ (my name is ___) or Soy ___ (I am ___).
+To say where you are from: Soy de ___ (I am from ___).

-• When closing a conversation, you may say ¡Adios! (goodbye) or ¡Hasta pronto! (see you soon).
+• Closing a conversation: ¡Adios! (goodbye) or ¡Hasta pronto! (see you soon).

 3. French

-• In France, it is important to make a very good first impression; therefore, a simple greeting like Salut or Bonjour and a firm handshake can be your best sidekicks.
-When greeting a close family or friend, saying Coucou (roughly meaning “Hello!”) also works and when texting, try abbreviating it to CC.
+• A simple greeting like Salut or Bonjour and a firm handshake can be your best sidekicks.
+For close family, saying Coucou also works.

-• Particularly among family and friends, la bise, the kiss on the cheek, is a common French greeting, but la bise varies from region to region.
+• La bise, the kiss on the cheek, is a common French greeting among family and friends.

-• When meeting someone for the first time, you may say Enchanté, a way to say “nice meeting you.”
+• When meeting someone for the first time, you may say Enchanté (nice meeting you).

 4. German

-• Germans are known to be early risers, so when greeting someone in the morning, you may say Guten Morgen!
-(Good Morning).
-Later in the day, you may say Guten Tag!
-(Good day) or Guten Abend!
-(Good Evening) or Hallo (Hello).
+• In the morning, say Guten Morgen!
+Later: Guten Tag!
+(Good day), Guten Abend!
+(Good Evening), or Hallo (Hello).

 5. Japanese